 Poor focus or confusion

-Stairs may feel impossible, your circadian rhythm might be disrupted, and you might feel generally distressed.
-When I first transitioned into keto I felt weak and irritable, which lasted for about 10 days.
+Stairs may feel impossible, your sleep might be disrupted, and you might feel generally distressed.
+When I first transitioned into keto, I felt weak and irritable, which lasted for about 10 days.
 While it was an unpleasant time, the symptoms did reduce – as did my weight!

 Everyone transitions into keto with differing levels of difficulty.
-Some people experience all these symptoms while others make their way into ketosis with ease.
+Some people experience all these symptoms, while others make their way into ketosis with ease.
 Some may never get the keto flu and some may get it for a couple of weeks.
-If your symptoms last longer than three weeks, you should consult a doctor.
+If your symptoms last longer than 3 weeks, you should consult a doctor.

-The best way to mitigate symptoms or avoid the keto flu completely is to transition into keto gradually.
+The best way to limit or avoid keto flu is to transition into keto gradually.
 Take each step slowly and observe how your body responds to each change.

-The next best way to mitigate symptoms or avoid the keto flu is to ensure you’re staying hydrated and consuming enough electrolytes!
-Staying hydrated is great for your general health, and is something you should pay even close attention to when transitioning into and maintaining keto.
+Another way to avoid keto flu is to stay hydrated and consume enough electrolytes!
+Staying hydrated is great for your general health and is something you should pay even close attention to when transitioning into and maintaining keto.

 Common mistakes are plenty when starting keto for the first time – it involves a lot of nutritional adjustments that you may not be used to.
 The most common mistakes include: